cguenther0929/can_am_blinker/README.md

 * v0.0.3 -- CLI stuff was added back in and the solution compiles.
 To obviate compilation errors,console functions were added to uart files (pulled from console files).

 * v0.0.4 -- A good amount of blinker logic has been added in and the source compiles.

+* v0.0.5 -- Debug menu items were added and the code compiles.